Averagenormaljoe/NST-Final-Project/readMe.md

 Note, it is recommended to use a GPU and select Python 3 as the runtime.
 It can run on CPU but is significantly slower.

+If GPU is not available, then use TPU instead.
+TPU and GPU in Google Colab refreshes every 24 hours.

 ### AdaIN Model (StyleMotion)

 ### Gatys et al. Model